dullage/flatnotes/README.md

 See the [Environment Variables](https://github.com/dullage/flatnotes/wiki/Environment-Variables) article in the wiki for a full list of configuration options.

 ## Roadmap

 I want to keep flatnotes as simple and distraction-free as possible which means limiting new features.
 This said, I welcome feedback and suggestions.

+## Contributing

-If you're interested in contributing to flatnotes, then please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you're interested in contributing to flatnotes, then please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Sponsorship

 If you find this project useful, please consider buying me a beer.
 It would genuinely make my day.

 [![Sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/Dullage)

 ## Thanks